915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-Note that if the *except clauses* were reversed (with `except B` first), it would have printed B, B, B â the first matching *except clause* is triggered.
+Note that if the *except clauses* were reversed (with `except B` first), it would have printed B, B, B — the first matching *except clause* is triggered.

-When an exception occurs, it may have associated values, also known as the exceptionâs *arguments*.
+When an exception occurs, it may have associated values, also known as the exception’s *arguments*.
 The presence and types of the arguments depend on the exception type.